Yorkshire Terrier Blog

 7. Yorkie has Aged

 Your Yorkie is getting old, and, unfortunately, this brings difficulties for the Yorkie and for you.
 Your Yorkshire Terrier may shiver when it gets old.
 There are various reasons for that.
-Firstly, muscles may be weakened, which results in shaking.
-On the other side, the Yorkie can be upset or afraid, feeling the changes, the pain, weakness.
+Firstly, muscles may be weakened, which results in Yorkshire terrier shaking.
+On the other side, the Yorkie can be upset or afraid, feeling the changes, the pain, and the weakness.
 As always, give your Yorkie love and affection, and visit the vet as soon as possible.

 When Yorkshire Terriers get tired, because of too extreme activities, not sleeping, not getting enough food, or because of any kind of exhausting effect, the natural response of their tiny bodies is shaking.
 As when it comes to being stressed, afraid, or cold, their bodies will defend themselves.
 Give your Yorkshire Terrier a warm place to hide, love, food, and make sure its needs are satisfied.